-Survival depends on many different factors:

-- Type of cervical cancer - Stage of cancer.
+Survival depends on many different factors, including the type of cervical cancer and the stage of the cancer.
 The later the stage, the poorer the prognosis.

 61.4% of women diagnosed with cervical cancer in England survive their disease for five years or more, with 51% surviving ten years or more.
+So do get checked regularly, especially if you have been invited for a screening test.